Mowje/node-sodium/README.md

     export LD_RUN_PATH=$LD_RUN_PATH:$(pwd)/node_modules/sodium/libsodium/src/libsodium/.libs/

 This error has reportedly happened on different Linux distros after a successful compilation

+# Building for node-webkit
+It is possible to build this module for [node-webkit](https://github.com/rogerwang/node-webkit).
+As of now, the newest possible target is `0.8.4`, because newer versions of node-webkit use a currently unstable version of nodejs on which this module cannot build yet.

 # Code Samples
 Please check the fully documented code samples in `test/test_sodium.js`.